Gorgeous-Patrick/EECS281ProjectTemplate/README.md

 ### Step 1: Enable Codespaces
 1. Navigate to your repository on GitHub.
 2. Click the **"Code"** button, then select the **"Codespaces"** tab.
-3. If you don’t see the tab, ask your GSI for assistance to enable it on your GitHub account.

 ### Step 2: Start a Codespace
 1. Under the Codespaces tab, click **"Create codespace on main"**.